dhyanesh-parekh/House_Price_Prediction_Model/README.md

-# Bike Sharing Demand Assignment
+# House Price Prediction Assignment
-> A US bike-sharing provider BoomBikes has recently suffered considerable dips in their revenues due to the ongoing Corona pandemic.
-The company is finding it very difficult to sustain in the current market scenario.
-So, it has decided to come up with a mindful business plan to be able to accelerate its revenue as soon as the ongoing lockdown comes to an end, and the economy restores to a healthy state.
-In such an attempt, BoomBikes aspires to understand the demand for shared bikes among the people after this ongoing quarantine situation ends across the nation due to Covid-19.
+> A US-based housing company named Surprise Housing has decided to enter the Australian market.
+The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
+For the same purpose, the company has collected a data set from the sale of houses in Australia.

 ## Table of Contents